tarunsachdeva/blog/_posts/2018-09-10-mental-models-compounding.markdown

 ---
 layout: post
-title:  "Mental Model Monday: Compounding"
+title:  "Mental Model: Compound Interest"
 date:   2018-09-10 12:00:00 -0500
 categories: mentalmodels
 draft: false
 ---

-Compounding is a powerful force.
-The underlying concept (I like the simple framing _[growth on your previous growth](https://medium.com/@jaymehoffman/7-mental-models-i-live-my-life-by-e79742d4f074)_).
-Continual investments over time amplify the effects of compounding.
+Compound interest (_compounding_) is a powerful force, and one of the most versatile [mental models]({{ site.baseurl }}{% post_url 2018-09-03-mental-models-monday %}).
+Compounding "is the addition of interest to the principal sum of a loan or deposit".
+I like the simpler framing "[growth on your previous growth](https://medium.com/@jaymehoffman/7-mental-models-i-live-my-life-by-e79742d4f074)".

-It's power is in its versatility - mostly used as a [mathematical](https://en.wikipedia.org/wiki/Compound_interest) concept, but can be applied to [knowledge](https://medium.com/@HowieDiamond/compound-knowledge-288292b4503d), relationships, and [time](https://tim.blog/2008/05/07/lifestyle-investing-compound-time-like-compound-interest/).
+Compounding is versatile.
+It's a [mathematical](https://en.wikipedia.org/wiki/Compound_interest) concept that is the foundation for modern finance, but can be applied to almost anything - [knowledge](https://medium.com/@HowieDiamond/compound-knowledge-288292b4503d), capability, ideas, relationships, product growth, and more.

-Some of the core ideas of compounding.
-- Given it's verstaility, there are multiple currencies of compounding.
-You can measure it in units of money, trust, knowledge, or capability, almost anything.
-There also is an underlying concept of it being _stored_ somewhere.
-Obviously money sits in banks, knowledge is in our minds, trust in our hearts, and capability in our mind or bodies.
+Some sub-concepts about compounding, that can also be applied outside mathematics:

-- You have to have a non-zero starting point (principal).
-You cannot compound on nothing.
-That's obvious with money, but not so obvious with other things.
-For knowledge, that includes the basics of whatever field you're studying.
+- **You have to have a non-zero starting point.** You cannot compound on nothing.
+That's obvious with money.
+To compound knowledge, that includes the basics of whatever field is being studied.
 In relationships, a base of trust must be first established to build upon over time.
-- Compounding frequency is how often the benefit of compounding is realized.
-Greater frequency often results in greater benefit in the long term.
-For non-monetary compounding, a good way is to build [habits]({{ site.baseurl }}{% post_url 2018-09-04-productivity-tuesday-habits %}) to allocate time to whatever you _want_ to compound.
-- Regular contributions can significantly amplify the effects of compounding.
+- **Frequency has a massive effect.** Frequency is how often the benefit of compounding is realized, and has a huge effect on the outcome.
+Allocating time to whatever you _want_ to compound can be achieved by building consistent [habits]({{ site.baseurl }}{% post_url 2018-09-04-productivity-tuesday-habits %}).
+Frequency of regular contributions will significantly amplify the effects of compounding.
-- The passage of time is necessary to realize its effects.
-The benefits will often play out in the long term.
+- **The passage of time is necessary.** Compounding plays out over the long term.
+In the short term, the incremental gains are hard to notice.
+You just have to put in the work.

 I like this quote from [Naval Ravikant](https://twitter.com/naval/status/1002103908947263488)
 > Play iterated games.
 All the returns in life, whether in wealth, relationships, or knowledge, come from compound interest.

-The internet is a marketplace for attention and a grounds for applying the principle of compounding.
-We can compound our impact on the internet by creating media and building products that will have long term value.